-Last summer my sister called to tell me that she had just had The Best Strawberry Rhubarb Crisp.
+Last summer, my sister called to tell me that she had just had The Best Strawberry Rhubarb Crisp.
 I love that she knew I would be excited about it.
-I of course insisted that she get the recipe and share it with me.
+I, of course, insisted that she get the recipe and share it with me.
 Here we are a year later, she got the recipe, and I made it last week.
 Oh.my.gosh!
 It really is the best!
 I didn’t expect to like it better than my favorite Rhubarb Crisp Dessert, but I do.
-I love what the hint of cinnamon does to the topping and the recipe in general is less fussy and takes half the time to prepare than my old favorite…at this stage in my life that gets it lots of bonus points.
+I love what the hint of cinnamon does to the topping.
+The recipe in general is less fussy and takes half the time to prepare than my old favorite…at this stage in my life, that gets it lots of bonus points.

 Where do you stand on rhubarb desserts?
-My mom made Rhubarb Pie often when I was a kid and I HATED IT!
-Like I couldn’t stand it.
-Funny thing, I like it now…as long as it’s served with ice cream, but for a long time I didn’t think I liked rhubarb.
-When I was in high school my mom got a recipe for a Rhubarb Crisp Dessert and started making it.
+My mom made Rhubarb Pie often when I was a kid, and I HATED IT!
+Like, I couldn’t stand it.
+Funny thing, I like it now…as long as it’s served with ice cream, but for a long time, I didn’t think I liked rhubarb.
+When I was in high school, my mom got a recipe for a Rhubarb Crisp Dessert and started making it.
 To my surprise, I really liked it.
-It was the only way I would eat rhubarb for a long time and ended up being my favorite desserts to make for guest when my husband and I were first married.
+It was the only way I would eat rhubarb for a long time and ended up being my favorite dessert to make for guests when my husband and I were first married.
 My husband still loves it and usually requests it on Father’s Day.

 How to Freeze Rhubarb:

-- When sealing the bag be sure to squeeze out extra air.
+- When sealing the bag be sure to squeeze out the extra air.

 - Place blags flat (for easier stacking) in your freezer.